flatline-84/simplemaildownload/README.md

 Make a copy of `users.csv.example` and rename to `users.csv`.
 Fill out with usernames and passwords (plain-text unfortunately).

+Emails are downloaded and stored as `.emls` in a directory based on the username of the account.
+The emails will be saved with their unique message ID to prevent clashes.
+When there isn't a message ID on the email (sometimes happens with Microsoft Outlook Test emails), its index will be used instead.

 ## Dependencies ##

 * python3